esprit112/image-converter/Readme.md

 # Batch Image Converter

 Batch Image Converter is a small GUI tool (Tkinter + Pillow) for batch-processing images in a folder.
-It can convert images to grayscale and/or invert their colors while preserving transparency.
+It can convert images to grayscale and/or invert their colours while preserving transparency.
 Outputs are saved next to the originals with clear suffixes.

 - GUI: Tkinter
 - Image processing: Pillow (PIL)